TKUCSC/getting-started/README.md

 # King's Computer Science

 Welcome!
 This exists as an introduction to the King's Computer Science (KCS).
+The following document will summarize organization fundamentals and processes at KCS.
 As a disclaimer we are not affiliated with the lesser known King's Science Society (KSS) 🤮.
-This document is to summarize organization fundamentals and processes.
 Proceed with dilligence...

 **Compass**
 - [King's Computer Science](#kings-computer-science)